Lme20/da/docs/data-structures/hash-tables/linear-probing.md

 # LINEAR PROBING - Probing method for resolving collisions on hash tables

-- For to solve collisions in a table (when 2 keys have the same index value)
+- To solve collisions in a table (when 2 keys have the same index value)
 - Mainly for open addressing hash tables

 ## STEPS